TipsUpdates

 Purchase Genie+

-A new way that Guests can wait less in line is to look into purchasing Genie+.
-This is a new feature that was added in October to the My Disney Experience app along with Disney Genie and Individual Lightning Lanes.
+A new way for guests to wait less in line is to look into purchasing Genie+.
+This feature and Disney Genie and Individual Lightning Lanes were added to the My Disney Experience app.

 For $15/day/person, Guests can add Genie+ to their Disney Park day (check out more on how to purchase it HERE).
 This gives Guests access to the Lightning Lanes (think path to the ride) instead of using the standby line.